 Quantitative Fit Testing

-An employee required to use a negative or positive pressure tight-fitting respirator must undergo a fit test with the same make, model, style and size of respirator, according to OSHA regulations.
+As discussed in Quick Tips #140, Respirator Fit Testing Requirements and Procedures, before an employee is required to use any negative or positive pressure tight-fitting respirator, the employee must complete and pass either a qualitative or quantitative fit test with the same make, model, style and size of respirator that he/she will be using.
 The fit test must be performed:

-A fit test uses qualitative or quantitative protocol to evaluate a respirator's fit on an individual.
-Qualitative fit testing (QLFT) is a pass/fail test to assess respirator fit based on the individual’s response to a test agent.
-A quantitative fit test (QNFT) assesses respirator fit by numerically measuring leakage into the respirator.
+OSHA allows for the use of both qualitative and quantitative tests to evaluate a respirator’s fit on an individual.
+Qualitative fit testing is a pass/fail test to assess respirator fit based on the individual’s response to a test agent.
+A quantitative fit test assesses respirator fit by numerically measuring leakage into the respirator.

-There are advantages and disadvantages to qualitative fit testing and quantitative fit testing:
+There are advantages and disadvantages to qualitative and quantitative fit testing.

 - Simple pass/fail results